Crawling

 Thus you can see how the benefits of typical hands and knees crawling go far beyond just checking off the movement milestone at a doctor’s office.
 However, many babies babies crawl in an atypical pattern due to tightness or weakness in the arms, trunk, or hips.
 A baby then misses out on crucial opportunities for sensory integration, to strength building, coordination, and visual-motor skill development.

-“Hitched” or “janky” crawl: a suboptimal crawling patterns where one knee is consistently up and the other is on the ground.
-When a baby crawls in this pattern, it is often due to tightness and weakness along the “hitched” side.
-It is common within the first month of crawling.
-However, if this pattern persists after 4 weeks, it indicates asymmetry in the body and lead to long-term repercussions in posture, strength, and coordination.
+“Hitched” or “janky” crawl: When babies crawl with one knee consistently up and the other on the ground, it often indicates both tightness and weakness along the "hitched" side.
+While common during the first month of crawling experimentation, persistence beyond 4 weeks suggests an underlying asymmetry that may affect long-term posture, strength, and coordination development.